palsp/solrace/README.md

 `GameFile.rar` is an unreal project file that can be opened via Unreal Engine Project File (.uproject)

 The project file is built in Unreal Engine 4 version 4.26, containing multiple Unreal Engine Asset Files (.uasset).
-If you want to fully see all the game component's in detail, please download the engine from the here: https://www.unrealengine.com/en-US/download
+If you want to fully see all the game component's in detail, please download the engine from the link here: https://www.unrealengine.com/en-US/download